Cocktail: History

-In 1862 Jerry Thomas published a bartender's: guide called How to Mix Drinks; or, The Bon Vivant's Companion which included 10 cocktail recipes using bitters to differentiate from other drinks such as punches and cobblers.
+In 1862, Jerry Thomas published a bartender's guide called How to Mix Drinks; or, The Bon Vivant's Companion which included 10 cocktail recipes using bitters, to differentiate from other drinks such as punches and cobblers.

 Cocktails continued to evolve and gain popularity throughout the 1900s, with the term eventually expanding to cover all mixed drinks.
-In 1917 the term "cocktail party" was coined by Mrs. Julius S. Walsh Jr. of St. Louis, Missouri.
+In 1917, the term cocktail party was coined by Julius S. Walsh Jr. of St. Louis, Missouri.
 With wine and beer being less available during the Prohibition in the United States (1920–1933), liquor-based cocktails became more popular due to accessibility, followed by a decline in popularity during the late 1960s.
 The early to mid-2000s saw the rise of cocktail culture through the style of mixology which mixes traditional cocktails and other novel ingredients.
+By 2023, the so-called "cocktail in a can" had proliferated (at least in the United States) to become a common item in liquor stores.

 In the modern world and the Information Age, cocktail recipes are widely shared online on websites.
 Cocktails and restaurants that serve them are frequently covered and reviewed in tourism magazines and guides.
-Some cocktails, such as the Mojito, Manhattan, and Martini have become staples in both restaurants and pop culture phenomena.
+Some cocktails, such as the Mojito, Manhattan, and Martini, have become staples in restaurants and pop culture.

+Components

+In general terms the most important elements consist of the base, a modifying, smoothing or aromatizing agent, and an additional special flavouring or coloring agent.

+The base will always be the most dominant ingredient.
+It constitutes at least 50% of the entire volume of the cocktail, and always consists of spirit based liquors or wine based liquors.
+The type of base will determine the style of liquor, thus gin based cocktails, such as the Martini, will differ from whisky based cocktails, such as the Manhattan.
+It is possible to mix a cocktail combining a number of bases, as long as they share essential characteristics, though it is considered "dangerous".

+The modifying agent functions as a buffer for the sharp bite of the base, and adds character to its natural flavour.
+Modifiers can be classified into the three categories of aromatics and bitters, fruit juices (with or without sugar), and smoothing agents (such as cream, sugar, eggs, or aquafaba).
+Modifiers are often used sparingly so as not to overpower the base, Embury suggested a maximum of half an egg white, one quarter of a whole egg, one tablespoon of heavy cream or one teaspoon of sugar per drink.

+Special flavouring agents, including not only non-alcoholic syrups but also various liqueurs and cordials, as well as other ingredients which could also be used as modifiers.
+Like the modifiers, special care must be taken so that the special flavouring agent does not overpower the base.
+For this reason quantities are often limited to drops and dashes.